RYGhub/funkwhale/changes/notes.rst

     Those release notes refer to the current development branch and are reset after each release.

+Channels and podcasts
+^^^^^^^^^^^^^^^^^^^^^

+Funkwhale 0.21 includes a brand new feature: Channels!

+Channels can be used as a replacement to public libraries, to publish audio content, both musical and non-musical.
+They federate with other Funkwhale pods, but also other fediverse software, in particular Mastodon, Pleroma, Friendica and Reel2Bits, meaning people can subscribe to your channel from any of these software.
+To get started with publication, simply visit your profile and create a channel from there.

+Each Funkwhale channel also comes with RSS feed that is compatible with existing podcasting applications, like AntennaPod on Android and, within Funkwhale, you can also subscribe to any podcast from its RSS feed!

+Many, many thanks to the numerous people who helped with the feature design, development and testing, and in particular to the members of the working group who met every week for months in order to get this done.

 Redesigned navigation, player and queue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This release includes a full redesign of our navigation, player and queue.
 Overall, it should provide a better, less confusing experience, especially on mobile devices.
 This redesign was suggested 14 months ago, and took a while, but thanks to the involvement and feedback of many people, we got it done!

+Improved search bar for searching remote objects
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The search bar now support fetching arbitrary objects using a URL.
+In particular, you can use this to quickly:

+- Subscribe to a remote library via its URL
+- Listen a public track from another pod
+- Subscribe to a channel

 Screening for sign-ups and custom sign-up form
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^